yskim308/reinforcement-learning/1.Policy-Evaluation/README.md

 # analysis of value function result
 The result of the calculation of the value function is shown below:

 ![value-function](./images/valuefunction.png)

 The results show the state-value function.
 First, the values near the edge are low.
 This is because there is a higher probability that the agent will go out of bounds.
 The edge states are lower near the bottom because the getting to the best valued states (A and B) is harder when further away

 The result also shows how state A and state B are the best states to be.
 This is self-explanatory as they have the highest reward.
 However, the expected return from state A is less than 10 even though the immediate reward is 10.
-This is because when going from A to the next state (A'), it is likely to go out of bounds in the future. state B meanwhile has a higher expected return than its immediate return because the penalty for going out of bounds is compensated by the chance of getting to state A (immeidate reward of 10).
+This is because when going from A to the next state (A'), it is likely to go out of bounds in the future. state B meanwhile has a higher expected return than its immediate return because the penalty for going out of bounds after its next state (B') is compensated by the chance of getting to state A (immediate reward of 10).

 The other results are self-explanatory.
 The further the state is away from either A or B, the lower the expected return is.